arneesh/mcp-autonomous-traders/README.md

 - Add new agent types in `traders.py` or as new modules
 - Customize prompts and workflows in `templates.py`
 - Integrate new data sources via `market.py` and `mcp_params.py`

 ---

-## 💬 Contact
-For questions, suggestions, or contributions, please open an issue or contact the maintainer.

----